Auto Insurance

 The Six Types of Auto Coverage Explained

-Your policy isn’t one product — it’s a bundle of separate coverages, each handling a different scenario.
+Your policy isn’t one product, it’s a bundle of separate coverages, each handling a different scenario.
 Understanding what each one does (and doesn’t do) is the foundation of making smart decisions about your protection.

 Collision pays to repair or replace your car after a crash, regardless of who caused it.
 If you rear-end someone or swerve into a guardrail, collision covers your vehicle minus your deductible.
+The average collision claim paid $5,489 in 2024, according to the same III ISO data, a figure that makes the deductible decision feel a lot more concrete.

 ⚡ Pro Tip